 Known as the mirror of the sky, it is a town that fuses the ancient with the Republican era and with beautiful Andean landscapes.
 Rich in cheese production.

 A living sample of the pre-Hispanic and colonial, the city is home to various attractions that are wonderful.
 A combination of history, faith and nature.

 It is the main temple of one of the most important cultures of the pre-Inca era.
 Its architectural distribution, statues and great conservation amaze.

 It is the highest chain of tropical mountains in the world and one of the areas with the greatest biological diversity in Peru.
-This earthly paradise is surrounded by imposing glaciers that bathe the mountain range.
+This earthly paradise is surrounded by impo0sing glaciers that bathe the mountain range.